-2.3.2.2 | Unfamilar Word Generalization.
-Children's responses on the trials testing the unfamiliar words in the COMPLEX narration were likewise coded as correct (1) or incorrect (0).
+Unfamiliar Word Generalization Children's responses on the trials testing the unfamiliar words in the COMPLEX narration were likewise coded as correct (1) or incorrect (0).
 Children showed predictably variable performance on this measure.
-However, while we expect the variation in performance among children in the COMPLEX condition (range = 0%-83% correct, M = 39% [31%, 48%]) to be potentially meaningful, we expect the variation in the SIMPLE condition-where children never heard the target words-to merely reflect chance (range = 0%-83% correct, M = 31% [24%, 40%]).
+However, while we expect the variation in performance among children in the COMPLEX condition (range = 0 - 83% correct, M = 39% [31, 48]) to be potentially meaningful, we expect the variation in the SIMPLE condition-where children never heard the target words-to merely reflect chance (range = 0 - 83% correct, M = 31% [24, 40]).
 Thus, we analyze unfamiliar word generalization accuracy only in the COMPLEX condition, where children actually had the opportunity to learn something about the words from within the experiment.

-If children's attention is at least partly sustained by their sense that they are or could be learning something, we expect that these two measures of individual children's learning outcomes-evidence that they indeed learned from the speech-will correlate with the measures of their attention to the speech described in the preceding section.
+If children's attention is at least partly sustained by their sense that they are or could be learning something, we expect that these two measures of individual children's learning outcomes-evidence that they indeed learned from the speech-will correlate with measures of the same children's attention to the speech, described in the preceding section.

-2.4 | Analysis
+1.4 Analysis

-In addition to reporting descriptive statistics regarding our variables of interest, we conduct two primary varieties of analyses: (1) analyses testing the link between speech complexity and child attention, and (2) analyses testing the link between child attention and child learning outcomes.
+In addition to reporting descriptive statistics regarding our variables of interest, we conduct two primary varieties of analyses: (1) analyses testing the link between speech complexity and child attention, and (2) analyses testing the link between child attention and learning outcomes.

-In the first set of analyses, we fit separate models to the page-bypage data for each "positive"-as in, predicted to be associated with learning-attention metric, according to its distribution: We use the 1me4 package (Bates et al. 2015) in R (v4.1.2; R Core Team 2021) to fit mixed effects logit models to children's binary continued-listening codes, and linear mixed effects models to children's continuous ILLUSTRATION net gaze durations.8 We use the mgcv package (Wood 2011) to fit a generalized additive model to children's ILLUSTRATION proportion gaze durations, assuming a beta distribution.
-In each of these models predicting page-bypage attention, we include condition (SIMPLE/COMPLEX), child age (mean-centered, in years), and the interaction of condition and child age as fixed effects, and random intercepts (or random effect smooths, for the generalized additive model) for child and page.
-In cases where a model of this structure fails to converge, we refit the model after dropping the random effect with the lowest variance (Barr et al. 2013).
+In the first set of analyses, we fit separate models to the page-by-page data for each 'positive'-as in, predicted to be associated with learning-attention metric, according to its distribution: We use the lme4 package (Bates et al., 2015) in R (v4.1.2; R Core Team, 2021) to fit mixed effects logit models to children's binary continued-listening codes, and linear mixed effects models to children's continuous ILLUSTRATION net gaze durations.
+We use the mgcv package (Wood, 2011) to fit a generalized additive model to children's ILLUSTRATION proportion gaze durations, assuming a beta distribution.
+In each of these models predicting page-by-page